zyrolasting/unlike-assets/README.md

 ```

 ## What's Here?
 This repository tracks a contained ecosystem of packages.
-It all starts in
+It all
-`unlike-assets-resolver`, which provides a configurable module resolver
+starts in `unlike-assets`, which provides a configurable module
-that asynchronously maps string URLs to up-to-date hashes.
+resolver that asynchronously maps string URLs to up-to-date Racket

-The other packages play different roles.
-Most of them define a kind of
-asset that the resolver can use.
-Others offer recipes that ease use
-of lower-level packages.
-If you don't want to think about it too much,
-you'll just want the `unlike-assets` package, which bundles useable
-defaults with a `#lang`.

-Once the defaults no longer suffice, you will need to install
+values.

+By default, the resolver does nothing.
+The other packages extend
+the resolver to understand different data formats.
+One goal of
+of this project is to add new formats over time, but you are
-the packages relevant to you.
+not limited to the packages available here.

 ## WTF is with this filesystem?
 **Short answer**: Racket made me do it.